gm-core/patchwire-gm/README.md

 ```

 That is all you need to do in order to send a command to the server.
 You can add as much or as little data to the command as you like.

+## Contributing

+If you would like to contribute to this repository, make you changes to the scripts in the `src` folder and create a pull request explaining your changes.
+A test suite will be coming soon using [Gamatas](https://github.com/twisterghost/gamatas) which will be run before merging pull requests.
+Until then, manual tests will be run on your branch.